-Sally Schmidt, President of Schmidt Marketing, Inc., helps lawyers and law firms grow their practices.
-She was a founder and the first President of the Legal Marketing Association, is a Fellow of the College of Law Practice Management and was one of the first inductees to LMA's Hall of Fame.
-Known for her practical advice, she is the author of two books, "Marketing the Law Firm: Business Development Techniques" and "Business Development for Lawyers: Strategies for Getting and Keeping Clients."
-Follow her @SallySchmidt.
+Sally J. Schmidt is President of Schmidt Marketing, Inc., which offers marketing services to law firms.
+Sally was a founder and the first President of the Legal Marketing Association.
+She is a Fellow of the College of Law Practice Management and was one of the first inductees into the LMA's Hall of Fame.
+She is the author of "Marketing the Law Firm: Business Development Techniques" and "Business Development for Lawyers: Strategies for Getting and Keeping Clients."
+Sally writes Attorney at Work's "Play to Win" column.
+Follow her on Twitter @SallySchmidt.